[Updated: September 2018]

 What does that entail?
 What can one do to train for tennis domination?
 How does one train to be able to return those shots that seem unreturnable?
 What does a training plan include that allows one to be as fast and reactive in the last point as in the first?
 And what does it include to support my back and shoulders as I do this?

 Strength, power, and movement

-I don’t know if I could (or would want to) prioritize between these three, so I create tennis performance training programs that address all of them.
+I don’t know if I could (or would want to) prioritize between these three, so I create tennis performance training programs to address them all.
 The warm-up is a great opportunity to address movement limitations as well as to get the body ready for the job ahead.
 For most tennis players, this will involve a combination of stretching, muscle activation, and dynamic movements involving the shoulders, upper back, hips, and legs.
 After the warm-up, it’s time for a combination of power and agility.
-There are a lot of exercises that make sense for tennis players, from single leg lateral hops, medicine ball slams, kettlebell swings, power cleans, jumps, and ladder drills.
+There are a lot of exercises that make sense for tennis players, from single leg lateral hops, kettlebell swings, power cleans, jumps, and ladder drills.

 After that, it’s time for the strength section where we work on the foundation of strength that will support the body on the court.
 Tennis is truly a full body sport, so we work the full body.
 An example of what we might work on would be rear foot elevated split squats, one arm kettlebell rows, Pallof presses, deadlifts, cable presses, and single-leg lowering.
 After that, we either finish with a few stretches, do some tennis-specific intervals for conditioning, or both.

-If you’re mid-season, twice per week workouts is ideal, or once per week if your life and tennis take up too much time.
-Once the summer windes down, fall and winter are a great time to focus more on getting the body ready for next year, which means upping the frequency to two to four workouts per week.
+If you’re mid-season, twice per week workouts is ideal, and once per week works well if your life and tennis take up too much time.
+Once the summer winds down, fall and winter are a great time to focus more on getting the body ready for next year, which means upping the frequency to two to four workouts per week.
 This tends to workout time-wise since most people play less often indoors than they do out.